Pleaded guilty to obstruction of justice and tax charges in December 2010. Sentenced to 21 months in prison.

 State Senate Deputy Majority Leader

 Convicted in November 2015 for corruption schemes involving a cancer researcher and real estate developers in which he received nearly $4 million.
-Sentenced to 12 years.
+Silver was sentenced to 12 years in prison in May, 2016, but his conviction was overturned on July 13, 2017 by the U.S. Court of Appeals for the Second Circuit in Manhattan on the basis that the jury in the case had not been properly instructed.

 State Senate Majority Leader